Board of Directors

 At FAU, Monica works as a director for various programs, but she is also a classroom instructor and mentor in the sciences.
 She helps aspiring medical professionals advance in their careers through internships and other professional development opportunities.

 She lives with her husband and three children in Jupiter Farms.

 Philip (P.J.)
 Willis is a Senior Trust Portfolio Manager for Synovus Private Wealth in South Florida.
 P.J. has over 20 years of experience managing over $700 million in client assets.
 Most recently, P.J. was Senior Vice Presidents and Investment strategist for a Florida financial Institution.
-P.J. customizes investment strategies for individuals, families and trusts helping them achieve long term financial success.
+P.J. customize investment strategies for individuals, families, and trusts helping them achieve long term financial success.

 P.J. graduated with honors from Florida Atlantic University with a Bachelors degree in Finance.
 He has also earned the designation of Chartered Financial Analyst (CFA).
 P.J. is a native of South Florida and believes in helping his local community.

 He resides in Jupiter with his wife Greta and is the proud father of two girls, Ellie and Eva.